bhargavreddy0/placement_predictor/README.md

 ## Features

 Prediction Model: The application's core is a machine learning model that predicts the probability of a student getting placed.
-The model is trained on historical placement data and considers various features.
+The model is trained on historical placement data and considers various features.</br>
 User Interface: An intuitive and user-friendly interface for users to input their details and receive placement predictions.

 ## Installation

-1. Clone the repository:
+1. Clone the repository:</br>
 git clone https://github.com/bhargavreddy0/placement_predictor.git</br>
-cd placement_predictor
+cd placement_predictor</br>

-2. Install dependencies:
+2. Install dependencies:</br>
-pip install -r requirements.txt
+pip install -r requirements.txt</br>

-3. Run migrations:
+3. Run migrations:</br>
-python manage.py migrate
+python manage.py migrate</br>

-4. Start the development server: python manage.py runserver
+4. Start the development server:</br>
+python manage.py runserver</br>

-You can access the application in your web browser at http://localhost:8000.
+You can access the application in your web browser at http://localhost:8000.</br>

-# Tech Stack
+# Tech Stack</br>
-Django
-Scikit-Learn
-HTML/CSS
+Django</br>
+Scikit-Learn</br>
+HTML/CSS</br>

-# Contributing
+# Contributing</br>
-If you would like to contribute to this project, please follow the guidelines outlined in the CONTRIBUTING.md file.
+If you would like to contribute to this project, please follow the guidelines outlined in the CONTRIBUTING.md file.</br>